-SecureCRT for Windows, Mac, and Linux provides rock-solid terminal emulation, secure remote access, file transfer, and data tunneling for IT professionals, raising productivity with advanced session management and a host of ways to streamline repetitive tasks.
-Access an array of network devices via SSH2, SSH1, Telnet, Telnet/SSL, serial, and other protocols, with authentication via password, public key, X.509 (Windows) including Smart Cards, and Kerberos v5 via GSSAPI.
+SecureCRT for Windows, Mac, and Linux provides rock-solid terminal emulation, secure remote access, file transfer, and data tunneling with advanced session management and automation.
+Access an array of network devices via SSH1, SSH2, Telnet, Telnet/SSL, Serial, and other protocols, with authentication via password, public key, X.509 certificate, Kerberos v5 via GSSAPI, and keyboard interactive.
 Ciphers include AES, AES-CTR, Twofish, Blowfish, 3DES, and RC4.
-A high-productivity UI saves time with multi-session launch, tabbed/tiled sessions, cloned sessions, a button bar for repeated commands, and mapped keys.
-Extensive session customization options include named sessions and firewalls, fonts, cursors, and color schemes.
+A high-productivity UI saves time with multi-session launch, tabbed/tiled sessions, cloned sessions, a dockable session manager, a button bar for repeated commands, and mapped keys.
+Session customization options include named sessions and firewalls, fonts, cursors, and color schemes.
+A personal data folder allows separate storage of logon credentials.
 Other features include auto logon, printing, Emacs mode, SOCKS firewall support, and file transfer via SFTP, Zmodem, Xmodem, Ymodem, and Kermit.
 A built-in TFTP server provides additional file transfer flexibility.
 VT100/102/220, ANSI, SCO ANSI, Wyse 50/60, Xterm, and Linux console emulations are supported all with ANSI color and color schemes.
 Unicode support includes character sets from multiple languages, multi-byte characters, and right-to-left reading order.
-Powerful scripting capabilities include a script recorder, login scripts, and support for ActiveX scripting languages (Windows) and embedded Python.
+Scripting capabilities include a script recorder, login scripts, and support for ActiveX scripting languages, and embedded Python.
 A 30-day, fully-functional evaluation includes access to technical support.